TheSilvered/nest/docs/tutorials/using-generate_docs.md

 can also create `Note` and `Warning` notices for the declaration they describe.

 To create these notices the line should start with either ` * @brief Note:` or ` * @brief Warning:`.
-The letter after the color is automatically capitalized.
+The letter after the colon is automatically capitalized.

 ### `param` blocks